sofia-sch24/Data-Journalism-Final-Project/README.md

 To find this, I had to create a filter of films and TV shows with the #1 rank.
 This should give me 4 columns.
 Then I assessed which ones had the most amount of hours.
 In conclusion, comparing both english and non-english audiences, the TV show Squid Game racked up the most amount of hours viewed within the first 24 days.

 How I got this answer: add filter, then used the formula in H2 which is =FILTER(A2:G41, C2:C41 = "1")

+5. **How many hours of the Stranger Things was viewed globally in the first 28 days?**